Strubis/Strubis/README.md

 ### Hello, I'm Emerson Lima 👋

-💻 I'm a computer science student with an intense love of java, currently learning Spring Framework and game development.
+💻 I'm a computer science student with an intense love of java.

 ⚡ I'm always wanting to learn about everything.